Hand Sewing for Couture Bridalwear

-This intermediate hand-sewing course is inspired by the work of 'Les Petite Mains'; the collective of seamstresses who stitch by hand from start to finish and with meticulous attention to detail, the garments and accessories of 'Les Ateliers Couture'.
-Suitable for anyone looking to perfect their hand sewing skills, by the end of this course students will have produced a series of hand stitched reference samples on silk; a finished wedding dress in half-scale to present and photograph it on.
-There will be a combination of machine and hand stitching on this course.
+This intermediate hand sewing course is inspired by the work of 'Les Petite Mains'; the collective of seamstresses who stitch by hand from start to finish and with meticulous attention to detail, the garments and accessories of 'Les Ateliers Couture'.
+Suitable for anyone looking to perfect their hand sewing skills, by the end of this course students will have produced a series of hand stitched reference samples on silk; a finished wedding dress in quarter-scale, and a quarter-scale tailors dummy to present and photograph it on.

-We will start with a day to get to know each other whilst making the miniature tailors dummies, visiting the college library and starting to make a variety of 'typically bridal-wear' hand stitched fabric flowers.
+Week 1 will start with a day to get to know each other whilst making the miniature tailors dummies, visiting the college library to explore volumes of 1960's Vogue and starting to make a variety of 'typically bridal-wear' hand stitched fabric flowers.

-For the rest of the week we will explore decorative techniques such as embroidery on tulle; sequin, bead and appliqué lace; make samples of the different types of seams, hems and fastenings best used when working with silk.
+For the rest of the week we will explore decorative techniques such as embroidery on tulle; sequin, bead and appliqué lace; make samples of the different types of seams, hems and fastenings best used when working with silk, and visit the Clothworkers Centre at the Victorian & Albert Museum to examine a selection of hand stitched vintage wedding dresses, kept in the museum's archive.

-Students will choose from a selection of wedding dress patterns that have been reduced down to half scale; deciding on which fabrics to use; checking the measurements of their tailors dummy against those of their pattern and making adjustments to the pattern where needed, before laying out and cutting in cloth.
+Week 2 will see students choosing from a selection of original 1960's wedding dress patterns that have been reduced down to quarter scale; deciding on which fabrics to use; checking the measurements of their tailors dummy against those of their pattern and making adjustments to the pattern where needed, before laying out and cutting in cloth.

 Other topics covered:

-- How to increase your quarter-scale pattern to full-size and vice versa
+- and how to increase your quarter-scale pattern to full-size and vise versa.

 Entry requirements: Confident hand-sewing skills

-- We will not be making full-scale or corseted wedding dresses on this course
+Please also note that we will not be making full-scale or corseted wedding dresses on this course and we will not be using sewing machines.

 Please bring to the first session: